A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The Setup

-for some $\beta > 0$.
-If a policy is not light-tailed, we say it is \textit{heavy-tailed}. \begin{remark} We clarify that conventionally, a distribution is called ``lighted-tailed" when its moment generating function is finite around a neighborhood of zero.
-Our definition of ``light-tailed" emphasizes the boundary between heavy and light to separate polynomial rate of decaying versus exponential-polynomial rate of decaying, which is aligned with but technically different from the conventional definition of ``lighted-tailed".
+We clarify that conventionally, a distribution is called ``light-tailed" when its moment generating function is finite around a neighborhood of zero.
+Our definition of ``light-tailed" emphasizes the boundary between heavy and light to separate polynomial rate of decaying versus exponential-polynomial rate of decaying, which is aligned with but technically different from the conventional definition of ``light-tailed".
 For example, for regret random variables $R(T)$ indexed by $T$, when $T$ is large, if $\mbP(R(T)>T/2) \sim T^{-\beta}$ for some positive $\beta$, then its distribution is heavy-tailed in both our definition and the conventional definition.
-If $\mbP(R(T)>T/2) \sim \exp(-T^\beta)$ for $\beta \in(0,1)$, then its distribution is lighted-tailed in our definition and is heavy-tailed in the conventional definition.
-If $\mbP(R(T)>T/2) \sim \exp(-T^\beta)$ for $\beta \ge 1$, then its distribution is lighted-tailed in both our definition and the conventional definition.
-Therefore, when we claim safety against heavy-tailed risk, it indicates tail distribution that is lighter than any polynomial rate of decay. \end{remark}
+If $\mbP(R(T)>T/2) \sim \exp(-T^\beta)$ for $\beta \in(0,1)$, then its distribution is light-tailed in our definition and is heavy-tailed in the conventional definition.
+If $\mbP(R(T)>T/2) \sim \exp(-T^\beta)$ for $\beta \ge 1$, then its distribution is light-tailed in both our definition and the conventional definition.
+Therefore, when we claim safety against heavy-tailed risk, it indicates tail distribution that is lighter than any polynomial rate of decay.

+We would also like to note that our criterion of light-tailed risk is relatively loose in the sense that it only involves the regret threshold being a linear $T$ term.
+This is chosen primarily for showing the undesirable regret tail behavior of many celebrated policies.
+For all the new policy designs in this paper, the corresponding tail upper bounds are built for any regret threshold.

 { \bf 2.
 Instance-dependent consistency.} A policy is called consistent or instance-dependent consistent, if for any underlying true mean vector $\theta$, the policy has that

 holds for any $\beta > 0$.
 In brief, a policy is consistent if the expected regret can never be polynomially growing in $T$ for any fixed instance.